-Cloud has moved on a lot in the past few years; more specifically opinions have softened over time.
-The initial fears of losing control, of public cloud being a lesser service than the incumbent option.
-The truth is that many organisations and enterprises across the world today have adopted public cloud with great success, and not just for trivial non-production workloads but mission-critical services and solutions at global scale.
-Public cloud has been proven to inherently offer a more secure computing environment than many presently use, and at a fraction of the cost.
-Public cloud has reached a tipping point where as more organisations are adopting it, and proving that it is fit-for-purpose, meeting rigorous compliance standards (including ISO 27001, ISO 9001, ISO 27017, ISO 27018, SOC 1, SOC 2, SOC3, PCI DSS Level 1, Cyber Essentials Plus and many more) bring more to the platform which in turn drives greater peer adoption.
+Public cloud has been proven to inherently offer a more secure computing environment than many on-premise data centres, and at a fraction of the cost.
+Public cloud has reached a tipping point where as more organisations are adopting it, and proving that it is fit-for-purpose, meeting rigorous compliance standards bring more to the platform which in turn drives greater peer adoption.

-Public cloud is now considered the new norm, a default option for new computing needs.
-There have been large central government departments running official sensitive workloads in AWS data centres located in Ireland for years.
-The official stance from the Government Digital Service is now “It’s possible for public sector organisations to safely put highly personal and sensitive data into the public cloud.”
+Public cloud is now considered the new norm, a preferred option for new computing needs.
+The Government Digital Service is recognising that “it’s possible for public sector organisations to safely put highly personal and sensitive data into the public cloud.”
 The argument has now changed from 'why cloud?' to 'why not cloud'?

-Finally, there is a lack of training and early engagement guidance on best practice; organisations want to stay in control of their infrastructure and services, do not want to be reliant on third-parties to keep the lights on.
+A final obstacle before the cloud adoption is the lack of in-house training and early engagement guidance on best practice.
+Organisations want to stay in control of their infrastructure and services, and don't want to be reliant on third-parties to keep the lights on.
 Together with government procurement initiatives breaking down large contracts, this presents the opportunity of releasing from large legacy suppliers to more nimble players capable of truly helping deliver on these challenges using the public cloud.

 Now is the age of the disruptor such as KCOM: inexpensive, agile, and capable.
-With our rich public sector and enterprise experience, we are poised to help public sector clients, wherever they may be on their journey to the cloud.
+With our rich public and private sector experience, we are poised to help public sector clients, wherever they may be on their journey to the cloud.